Updated: Mar 12

 * Flag Facts:

-- The flag of Ghana is similar to the flag of Bolivia both are composed of three horizontal stripes of red, yellow, and green, and both of them have a symbol in the middle of the flag.
+- The flag of Ghana is similar to the flag of Bolivia both are composed of three horizontal stripes of red, yellow, and green, and both have a symbol in the middle of the flag.

 English is the official language and lingua franca.
 Additionally, 11 languages have the status of government-sponsored languages: 4 Akan languages (Asante Twi, Akuapem Twi, Fante, and Nzema), 2 Mole-Dagbani ethnic languages,(Dagaare and Dagbanli), Ewe, Dangme, Guan, Kasem.
 The most widely spoken native language in Ghana is Akan.